refinedev/refine/documentation/versioned_docs/version-3.xx.xx/api-reference/core/components/refine-config.md

 Customize or disable the breadcrumb.
 By default it uses the Breadcrumb component from respective package.

-The value set in individual CRUD components ([ANTD](/docs/api-reference/antd/components/basic-views/create/#breadcrumb), [Mantine](/docs/api-reference/mantine/components/basic-views/create/#breadcrumb), [MUI](/docs/api-reference/mui/components/basic-views/create/#breadcrumb)) will override the value set with `breadcrumb`.
+The value set in individual CRUD components ([ANTD](/docs/api-reference/antd/components/basic-views/create/#breadcrumb), [Mantine](/docs/api-reference/mantine/components/basic-views/create/#breadcrumb), [Material UI](/docs/api-reference/mui/components/basic-views/create/#breadcrumb)) will override the value set with `breadcrumb`.

 [Refer to the Breadcrumb docs for further information. &#8594](/docs/api-reference/antd/components/breadcrumb/)